 In Gawith v.
 Gage's Plumbing & Heating Co, 206 Kan.
-169 (1970), the Court discussed
+169 (1970), the Court discussed the difference between a legislative function and a judicial function:

-There is a distinction between the types of decisions rendered by different administrative agencies; and some such agencies perform judicial or quasijudicial functions while others do not.
+There is a distinction between the types of decisions rendered by different administrative agencies; and some such agencies perform judicial or quasi-judicial functions while others do not.